The Sales Managers' Indexes provide the earliest monthly

 data on the speed

-of economic activity in the fastest growing areas of the world: Africa, Asia and the America's.
+of economic activity in key growth areas of the world.

 Key advantages of the SMI's :

 - The SMI's provide the first indication each month of the speed and direction of economic growth.

 - The SMI's provide the most complete indication of growth, covering all private sector activity.

 - The SMI's are based on a key occupational group - sales executives - uniquely able to sense accurate changes in business activity levels.